RealtyOffer/realty-offer-frontend/src/pages/agents.md

 title: Same Agent, Less Commission
 heroImage: /img/realtyoffer-agents-hero-image.jpg
 mobileHeroImage: /img/RO-Beach-Image-1440-500 copy.png
-heroHeading: Brokers & Agents...
-Do you love making money?
+heroHeading: Brokers & Agents, ready to grow your business?
 heroSubheading: >-
-  Do you spend thousands of dollars per month on marketing, hoping it will bring you leads, that just don't go anywhere?
+  Are you looking for consistency?

   Welcome to RealtyOffer™!
 The one-stop shop for the buyer, seller, and agent.